f8al/DNSrazzle/docs/README.md

 A pure python tool for finding and comparing typo-squatting, bytesqatting, phishing attacks and brand impersonation

-This tool depends on DNSTwist, DNSRecon, and nmap
+This tool depends on DNSTwist and nmap

 ![DNSRazzle](/docs/dnsrazzle.gif)